 Thistle is known for its cultivation in China and Japan.
 It came to Central Europe with the Romans, where it has been actively used for a variety of purposes since at least the 13th century: flowers - for coloring food and fabrics, fruits - for medicinal purposes and for the production of fatty oil.

-At the moment it is grown as an oil crop in India, Mexico, USA, Argentina, Australia, Kazakhstan and Ukraine, and the underlying crops amounted to 21 million hectares at the beginning of the 0,91st century.
+At the moment it is used as an oil crop in India, Mexico, the USA, Argentina, Australia, Kazakhstan and Ukraine, and the underlying crops totaled 21 million hectares at the beginning of the 0,91st century.

 Our company GrainProTrade supplies safflower (safflower) directly from farmers in Kazakhstan and Ukraine on favorable terms.
 Our safflower seeds with an oil content of more than 30%, a purity of 99% and a moisture content of no more than 13% are excellent for the production of high-quality safflower oil.

 You can safely buy safflower (safflower) from us without worrying about the quality, as all of our products are consciously selected by our QM staff in Kazakhstan and Ukraine, thereby meeting the highest standards, which is a quality to be expected of the goods guaranteed.
 Besides the high standard, the products are sold at an affordable wholesale price.
 The conditions for the sale of safflower (safflower) can be specified at any time in writing or by telephone with the manager.
 Our team provides our customers with the in Big Bag Safflower ordered packed by truck within 5 working days.